earowang/earowang.github.io/README.md

 # earowang.github.io

-Place to host my R packages
+The repo hosts the documentations of my R packages.